 Fuji Five Lakes:

-Choose one of the stunning Fuji Five Lakes and rest your soul in one of the hot springs after trekking to the Fuji Peak.
+Choose one of the stunning Fuji Five Lakes and rest your soul in one of the hot springs after trekking to Fuji Peak.

 Other hiking trips in Chubu: